soumyasinghh/soumyasinghh/README.md

 - I’m currently working on BullPricePrediction and various others small projects
 - I’m currently learning GenAI, Cloud skills, and Machine Learning Algos
-- I’m looking to collaborate on projects related to any related to Data, Cloud and Python.
+- I’m looking forward to collaborate on projects related to Data, Cloud and Python.
 - Avid lover of books and movies.